chao515737/nearest_analysis_plugin/paper.md

 # Acknowledgements

 This work was developed at Maynooth University, with valuable guidance from Dr Conor and Dr Kevin.
-Initial prototypes were assisted by a large language model (OpenAI GPT family), and all final code has been refactored, documented, and validated by the author.
+All final code has been refactored, documented, and validated by the author.

 # References